MHoffmannAC/wordle/README.md

 -----

-## Known Issues:
+## Known Issues

-- submitting words via ENTER-key needs to be done with care.
+- Submitting words via ENTER-key needs to be done with care.
 Too quick submission after typing in the word can cause wrongfully denial of the submitted word as it is not fully transmitted.
-- the focus should be set on the input boxes to avoid having to click into the input-box with the mouse every time.
+- The focus should be set on the input boxes to avoid having to click into the input-box with the mouse every time.